Gas vesicle: Structure

 Within a species gas vesicle sizes are relatively uniform with a standard deviation of ±4%.

 Growth

-It appears that gas vesicles begin their existence as small biconical (two cones with the flat bases joined together) structures which enlarge to the specific diameter than grow and expand their length.
+It appears that gas vesicles begin their existence as small biconical (two cones with the flat bases joined) structures which enlarge to the specific diameter than grow and expand their length.
 It is unknown exactly what controls the diameter but it may be a molecule that interferes with GvpA or the shape of GvpA may change.

 Regulation

 Formation of gas vesicles are regulated by two Gvp proteins: GvpD, which represses the expression of GvpA and GvpC proteins, and GvpE, which induces expression.
 Extracellular environmental factors also affect vesicle formation, either by regulating Gvp protein production or by directly disturbing the vesicle structure.

 Light intensity

 Light intensity has been found to affect gas vesicles production and maintenance differently between different bacteria and archaea.
 For Anabaena flos-aquae, higher light intensities leads to vesicle collapse from an increase in turgor pressure and greater accumulation of photosynthetic products.
 In cyanobacteria, vesicle production decreases at high light intensity due to exposure of the bacterial surface to UV radiation, which can damage the bacterial genome.